“The Republic Book I” by Plato

 S: There is a purpose to having something like a horse.
 You reason you’ve got a horse is because something else wouldn’t be as good as a horse for that purpose.
 You could use something else but it wouldn’t be as good.
 You could use a sword to trim vines but it’s nowhere near as good as a pruning hook.

-S: Eye and ears have their purpose and the thing that they excel at.
-Seeing and hearing.
-And when they can’t see and hear very well, then they are falling short of their purpose and their excellence.
-And there’s nothing that can fulfill those purposes.
+S: Eye & ears have their purpose & something that they excel at.
+Seeing & hearing. & when they can’t see & hear very well, then they are falling short of their purpose & their excellence. & there’s nothing that can fulfill those purposes.

 S: Just like the soul.
-The soul has a purpose that nothing else has and it has something it’s good at that nothing else can do.
-This is the thing of the soul and of nothing else.
-And can it fulfill its purpose when it doesn’t have its excellence.
+The soul has a purpose that nothing else has & it has something it’s good at that nothing else can do.
+This is the thing of the soul & of nothing else. & can it fulfill its purpose when it doesn’t have its excellence.

 T: No way, Jose.

-S: So a ruler with an evil soul will be a bad ruler and a ruler with a good soul will be a good ruler.
-So justice is the excellence of the soul and injustice is the defect of the soul.
-The just man with the just soul will live well and the unjust man with shit for a soul will live badly.
-And man who lives well is happy and a man who lives badly is unhappy.
-And if happiness is profitable and unhappiness is unprofitable, then injustice can never be better than justice.
+S: So a ruler with an evil soul will be a bad ruler & a ruler with a good soul will be a good ruler.
+So justice is the excellence of the soul & injustice is the defect of the soul.
+The just man with the just soul will live well & the unjust man with shit for a soul will live badly. & a man who lives well is happy & a man who lives badly is unhappy. & if happiness is profitable & unhappiness is unprofitable, then injustice can never be better than justice.

 S: I might have proven you wrong, but we still don’t know what justice is…